 - U.S. Department of Labor, or

 - National Institute of Standards and Technology (NIST).

-A variety of sources define the same subject or specific part of it (like HIPAA covers PHI or protected health information) and therefore create a lot of different fine variations.
+Various sources define the same subject or specific part of it (like HIPAA covers PHI or protected health information) and therefore create a lot of fine variations.

 Sometimes the definition of personal data set out in the GDPR can be wider when compared to PII because it includes the data where the link between the personal data and an identifiable individual is not so tangible.

-In that case, personally identifiable information can be considered as a subset of the GDPR definition.
-However, there are also other definitions that closely correspond with the GDPR definition of personal data.
+In that case, personally identifiable information can be considered a subset of the GDPR definition.

 Examples of Personally Identifiable Information (PII)